grodansparadis/vscp-doc-spec/class2.level1.alarm.md

 ----

 ## Type=10 (0x0A) - Arm {#type10}
-    VSCP_TYPE_ALARM_ARM Issued after an alarm system has been armed.
+    VSCP_TYPE_ALARM_ARMIssued after an alarm system has been armed.

  | Data byte | Description |
  | :---------: | ----------- |